thmolena/thmolena/README.md

 🔭  My research interests are diverse and encompass a wide range of topics, including:
 <li> Natural Language Processing and Large Language Models
-<li> Randomized Numerical Linear Algebra, algorithms for matrix computations in Parallel Computing, with a focus on Hierarchical Matrices, Low-rank and Rank Structured matrices, along with their applications in Scientific Computing and Data Science.
+<li> Randomized Numerical Linear Algebra, and efficient algorithms for matrix computations in Parallel Computing, with a focus on Hierarchical Matrices, Low-rank and Rank Structured matrices, along with their applications in Scientific Computing and Data Science.
 <li> Time-series Forecasting, Machine Learning, and Deep Learning
 <li> Computational Biology and Single-cell Biology
 </li>